SrinivasSubra/GETS/README.md

 Refer to the article "A genomic tree based sparse solver" by Timothy A. Davis and Srinivas Subramanian (see GETS_article.pdf in this directory).

-Nonnegative sparse recovery is performed for a genomics problem.
+Nonnegative sparse recovery is performed for a genomics problem which is concerned with the reconstruction of concentrations of bacterial species from an environmental sample.

 Nonnegative least squares (NNLS) or Nonnegative regularization (NNREG) optimization problems solved via the GETS solver, an efficient implementation of the Lawson Hanson algorithm.

   Given a genomic dataset (k-mer matrix of DNA sequences), the inherent structure of the genomic problem is exploited to uncover an evolutionary family tree type relationship between the species.
 This genomic tree enables a sparse representation of the problem which is created in the offline stage of GETS, a one time computation.
-This allows for reduced storage and asymptotic speed ups for the solver via sparse matrix computations.
+This allows for reduced storage and asymptotic speed ups via sparse matrix computations, whenever the solver is used.

 GETS is primarily written in C, with an interface for use in MATLAB through its MEX functions.